rishitc/100-days-of-code/log.md

 ---

-### Day 4: July 13, 2020 (Data Science, Coursera & Competitive Programming)
+### Day 5: July 14, 2020 (Data Science & Competitive Programming)

-##### Starting learning the Pandas library and started the "Algorithms, Part I" course on Coursera
+##### Reviewing what I have learnt and competitive programming on LeetCode

 **Today's Progress**:

-- Finished learning and getting comfortable with using the Pandas library on real world data
-  - Making inferences form the various tests
+- Spent time reviewing what I have learned about the Pandas library
 - Finished LeetCode Question [Angle Between Hands of a Clock](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3390/)

 **Thoughts:**

-...
+I spent some time reviewing what I have learned about the Pandas library till now.
+I feel it's a good idea to take a day and review what I have learnt, before moving to the advanced concepts tomorrow.

 Finally, I worked on the LeetCode July Daily Challenge question on [Angle Between Hands of a Clock](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3390/).
 I initially used **Java** to code the solution.
-After completing that, I recoded my solution in **C**, **C++**, **Python** and **C#**, while also using the features of each language to make my task of typing the program simpler.
+After completing that, I reprogrammed my solution in **C**, **C++**, **Python** and **C#**, while also using the features of each language to make my task of typing the program simpler.
 The programs I coded in each of the programming languages were quite efficient, which was a great outcome of the exercise.

 **Link(s) to work:**

 1. [Link to my Pandas Project Repository](https://github.com/rishitc/Pandas-Mini-Projects)

 ---

+Finished learning and getting comfortable with using the Pandas library on real world data

+- Making inferences form the various tests

 ## To Do: